facebookexperimental/Robyn/CONTRIBUTING.md

 ## License

-By contributing to FB NextGen MMM R script, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to FB Project Robyn script, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.